almet/dangerzone/docs/developer/reproducibility.md

 ### Reproducing the image

-For a simple way to reproduce a Dangerzone container image, either local or pushed to a container registry, you can run the following command in a Linux
+For a simple way to reproduce a Dangerzone container image, either local or pushed to a container registry, you can checkout the commit this image was built from (you can find it from the image tag in its `g<commit>` portion), and run the following command in a Linux environment:
-environment:

 ```
 ./dev_scripts/reproduce.py <image>